 Upon her retirement in 1977, Lucy D. Medeiros completed a 43-year career in education, 12 of which she devoted to RIJC as associate dean of students and professor of business.
 After her retirement, she helped establish the CCRI/RIJC Alumni Association and was the first recipient of the association’s recognition award in 1980.
-She was inducted in the college’s Hall of Fame in 1994 and also was a trustee of the CCRI Foundation.
+She was inducted into the college’s Hall of Fame in 1994 and also was a trustee of the CCRI Foundation.

 The RIJC class of 1969 dedicated that year’s Primus to Medeiros, who was the faculty advisor of the yearbook.
 The dedication labels her as a friend to the students: “She has shown us not the answers, but the ways to find the answers.
 She has helped us, not by doing the job for us, but by arousing the self-confidence to do it ourselves.”